TACC/Lmod/docs/source/050_lua_modulefiles.rst

      unloaded.

 **try_load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 No errors reported if unable to load.
+Any other errors will be reported.

 **userInGroups** ("group1", "group2", ...):
      Returns true if user is root or a member of one of the groups listed.